samipfjo/pynetcheck/README.md

         --db-filename [connection_data.sqlite] ~ Database filename
         --dump-csv ~ Dump database to CSVs and exit

-  Exit with ctrl+c, upon which the data will be dumped to two tab-delimited CSVs
+  Exit with CTRL+C, upon which the data will be dumped to two tab-delimited CSVs